Maryam Salimi: Career

-She had lectured at Islamic Azad University, Soore University, and the University of Applied Science and Technology.
+She has lectured at Islamic Azad University, Soore University, and the University of Applied Science and Technology.
 Salimi is a member of the educational content and book graphics task force in the Organization for Educational Research and Planning related to the Ministry of Education.

 She has worked in publications with Khabar, Abrar Economic, Donya-e-Eqtesad, Public Relations, and Honar-e-Hashtom.
 She has also worked with Fars News Agency for 12 years and Tasnim News Agency from 2013.
 She is the media consultant for many organizations, article advisor of a number of scientific journals, and is the facilitator in student festivals.
 Salimi with Behrouz Mazloumifar (her spouse) has produced more than 1000 static infographics.

 Salimi, along with other artists, set up an infographics exhibition in the 20th Press Festival on 11 March 2013.
 She held a news and infographics training course in the Bureau of Media Studies and Planning (affiliated with the press section of the Ministry of Culture and Islamic Guidance) in September 2014.
 She has introduced News and Infographics 2 (Interactive) during the press exhibition in 2014 and 2015.